-A. Institutional Arrangement
+Α. Institutional Arrangement

-executing agency and the National Housing Development Corporation Limited (NHDCL) is the implementing agency of all outputs of the proposed Bhutan Green and Resilient Affordable Housing Sector Project.
-MOF and NHDCL will engage relevant government agencies and NGOs in designing and operationalizing the project.
+304. Overall Project Institutional Arrangement.
+The Ministry of Finance (MOF) is the executing agency and the National Housing Development Corporation Limited (NHDCL) is the implementing agency of all outputs of the proposed Bhutan Green and Resilient Affordable Housing Sector Project.
+MOF and NHDCL will engage relevant government agencies58 and NGOs in designing and operationalizing the project.
 International and national consultants will be recruited to provide expert assistance.
 A central project steering committee (PSC) set up under the project will facilitate and ensure adequate coordination among relevant stakeholders and provide guidance for PMU and PIUs for this proposed project.
 In particular, the PSC will: (i) meet at least semi-annually or more frequently if required; (ii) provide guidance for and ensure the implementation of government and ADB policies for the proposed Project; (iii) assist in resolving any interagency implementation problems; (iv) review relevant reports and audit statements from